heinrich-ulbricht/pnpjs-on-prem-bundle/README.md

 * `Promise.prototype.finally`
 * `fetch` (the in-built one is lacking and needs to be replaced) ([polyfill](https://github.com/github/fetch))

+All but the last are provided by polyfill.io, have a look at _sample-script-editor-content.html_.
+The last one needs to be applied in code and is thus put into the bundle, see _pnpjs-on-prem.ts_.
+You don't have to do anything in addition - unless you start playing with even lower IE versions or new PnPjs APIs I didn't test.

 ## Tested Environment
 This has been tested in the following environment:
 * SharePoint Server 2013